David-Billingsley/Go_ToolKit/README.md

 ## DownloadFile
   This function takes a URL and filename.
 It will download the file form the URL and save it with the filename provided.

+## FilePathInSameDir
+  This function takes a filename.
+It gets the path of the bundled exe file, and saves the file in the same dirs.